 Elmira College's 3+1 program includes a three-year concentration in Clinical Laboratory Science at the College, followed by twelve months of hospital training in preparation for certification.
 Students electing this program receive a Bachelor of Science degree from Elmira College at the end of the four years of combined college and hospital instructional programs.
 Students are strongly encouraged to meet with the CLS Program Advisor, Dr. Bezotte, on a yearly basis.

 Financial arrangements for the combined college-hospital program include two options.
 Students are advised to select the option which is commensurate with their financial circumstances.
 Students must apply for acceptance to one of our clinical affiliations after completion of three years at E.C.
 Upon acceptance they may choose to withdraw from the college and pay their fourth year of tuition to the clinical program.
 An optional arrangement is for students to register for and pay the fourth year tuition and fees to Elmira.
 Students selecting this option will register for the 32 credit clinical internship.
 The College will, in turn, pay the Program tuition.
 A program registration fee and room and board are the responsibility of the student.
 The College’s Dean of Financial Aid will be able to assist students in determining which option is most beneficial.
-Elmira College has affiliation agreements with the Clinical Laboratory Sciences Program at Robert Packer Hospital, Sayre, Pennsylvania, directed by Mr. Brian Spezialetti, M.S and The WCA Hospital’s School of Medical Technology, Jamestown, NY, Ms. Michelle Harms, program director.
+Elmira College has affiliation agreements with the Clinical Laboratory Sciences Program at Robert Packer Hospital, Sayre, Pennsylvania, directed by Mr. Brian Spezialetti, M.S. and The WCA Hospital Medical Labratory Science Program; Jamestown, NY, Ms. Michelle Harms, program director.